DOSull/spatial-epi/README.md

 + [`distributed-seir-02.nlogo`](http://southosullivan.com/misc/distributed-seir-02.html) has more spatially coherent connections among the same
 + [`distributed-seir.nlogo`](http://southosullivan.com/misc/distributed-seir.html) has random connections among a set of equal-sized locales

-## Experiments
+## Experimental
-In particular a series of Netlogo models, as follows.
-Two (very) toy models exploring self isolation 'bubbles'
+For completeness these two explorations of social isolation 'bubbles' and 'leakage' between them
 + [`bubbles.nlogo`](http://southosullivan.com/misc/bubbles.html)
 + [`nested-bubbles.nlogo`](http://southosullivan.com/misc/nested-bubbles.html)

 ### Web versions
-You can make a web version of any of these by uploading the `.nlogo' file to [http://netlogoweb.org/](http://netlogoweb.org/launch#Load).
+You can make a web version of any of these by uploading the `.nlogo` file to [http://netlogoweb.org/](http://netlogoweb.org/launch#Load).
 Some models include `file-` commands not supported by Netlogo Web and will not work.